 3 Benefits of Becoming a Drafting Technician or CAD Technologist

 Nearly everything that gets constructed or manufactured begins with a set of visual plans or schematics.
-Without detailed and accurate diagrams and drawings, we simply wouldn't be able to produce or build the high-quality products and structures many of us take for granted.
+Without detailed and accurate diagrams and drawings, the high-quality products and structures many of us take for granted simply wouldn't get produced or built.

 That's why skilled drafting technicians and CAD specialists are so vital.
 They ensure that the ideas of architects, engineers, and industrial designers are translated into visual and technical documents that can be easily followed by construction or manufacturing teams.

-In 2012 alone, close to 2,400 drafting firms operated across Canada.* And many other types of organizations actively employed or used the services of draftspersons, including governments at every level.
+More than 2,000 drafting firms operate across Canada.1 And many other types of organizations actively employ or use the services of draftspersons, including governments at every level.
 So plenty of opportunities can be found, especially as some industries grow more complex and new ones begin to emerge.

 Here are three other advantages often associated with having a drafting career: